Why do Companies use a Share Nominee Account?

 Do investors receive Share Certificates in the nominee account?

-No. Only the nominee company receives a share certificate, as the sole legally registered owner of the shares.
-Furthermore, the name of the nominee company will appear in the company share register and on Companies House.
+No, only the nominee company receives a share certificate, as the sole legally registered owner of the shares (and it is the name that appears in the Company share register and on Companies House).

 What sort of confirmation do investors receive from the Company?